ComputationalScienceLaboratory/ODE-Test-Problems/paper/paper.md

 ```Matlab
 sol = ode23s(problem.RHS.F, problem.TimeSpan, problem.Y0, odeset('Jacobian', problem.RHS.Jacobian));
 ```
  ## Adding new test problems

 # Acknowledgments

 We'd like to thank Drs.
-M. Narayanamurthi, S. R. Glandon, and A. Subrahmanya as well as B. Regmi, R. Tuggle, R. Gomillion, and the rest of the Computational Science Lab at Virginia Tech for their feedback and support of this project.
+M. Narayanamurthi and S. R. Glandon as well as A. Subrahmanya , B. Regmi, R. Tuggle, R. Gomillion, and the rest of the Computational Science Lab at Virginia Tech for their feedback and support of this project.

 # References